aslepyan/CompressiveTactileSubsampling/README.md

 ### Subsampled Data Acquisition
 If you want to collect some tactile data in a subsampling manner, use the folder `code\basics\`.
 To sample tactile data, upload `Subsampling.ino` to the sensor after adjusting the parameters.
 After that, run `SubsamplingControl.m` with desirable parameters to sample data using various methods.
+* `Subsampling` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration; The sampling process is initiated by touching;
+* `Subsampling1` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration; The sampling process is initiated by the `Enter` key;
 * `SubsamplingControl.m` is the main function for subsampling in three different modes: regular, random, and binary;
+* `downSamplingShift.m`, `randomSampling.m` and `binarySampling.m` are functions for regular, random and binary sampling methods, respectively; The sampling process is initiated by touching;
+* `randomSampling1.m` and `binarySampling1.m` are functions for random and binary sampling methods, respectively; The sampling process is initiated by the `Enter` key;
 * `SubsamplingDisplay.m` is used to visualize the subsampled tactile image;
-* `downSamplingShift.m`, `randomSampling.m` and `binarySampling.m` are functions for regular, random and binary sampling methods, respectively;
-* `Subsampling` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration; The sampling process is initiated by touching;
-* `Subsampling1` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration; The sampling process is initiated by the `Enter` key;
-* `M_fs_plot.m` plots the relation between the sampling rate and the measurement level.
+* `downSamOrd.m` visulizes consecutive shifting down-sampling patterns;
-* `binSamOrd` simulates and determines the order of binary sampling, given a number of sensors and a simple press image (where non-zero presses exist).
+* `binSamOrd` simulates and determines the order of binary sampling, given a number of sensors and a simple press image (where non-zero presses exist);
+* `binSamOrd.m` visulizes a binary sampling pattern determined by params in `binSamOrd`;
+* `M_fs_plot.m` plots the relation between the sampling rate and the measurement level;
+* `forceR.m` determines the relationship between the force applied to the sensor and its measurement/resistance;
+* `time_force.m` makes time-force plot.

 ### Training Data Collection
 If you want to obtain training data, use the folder `code\dict_training\`.
 Run the section in `trainData.m` according to the training image you need.
 You can also run the last section to visualize the full raster training image you collected.